 where $\Gamma$ = 1.7 for 2RXS sources.

 In \cite{dwelly_spiders_2017}, $\Gamma$ = 2.4 was chosen for XMMSL2 fluxes: however, the 2RXS/XMMSL2 datasets were kept separate.
-About a thousand sources from the SPIDERS AGN catalogue have been observed with both instruments: we use these as a control group to match the XMM to the converted RXS fluxes, by varying the $\Gamma$ power-law index of Eq. \ref{eq:flux_conversion} in order to match the peaks of the two X-ray flux distributions, as is shown in Fig. \ref{fig:Xray_conversion}.
+About a thousand sources from the SPIDERS AGN catalog have been observed with both instruments: we use these as a control group for matching the XMM to the converted RXS fluxes, by varying the $\Gamma$ power-law index of Eq. \ref{eq:flux_conversion} in order to match the peaks of the two X-ray flux distributions (as shown in Fig. \ref{fig:Xray_conversion}).
 Choosing $\Gamma_{\rm XMM}$=1.25, 94\% of sources present in both datasets have a flux ratio $\dfrac {\rm log F_{\rm XMM_{\rm 0.5-2.0 keV}}}{\rm log F_{\rm RXS_{\rm 0.5-2.0 keV}}}$ within 5\% of one another.
 In the converted SRX band, the distribution of X-ray fluxes is contained between $10^{-14}< F_{\rm 0.5-2keV} < 10^{-9}$ erg cm$^{-2}$s$^{-1}$.
-From the X-ray catalogues, we only keep the the X-ray fluxes and corresponding errors in the converted 0.5-2 keV band as as input to the ML-model.
-Whereas the hardness ratio and/or column density would have given great information about the class of AGN, both being a known proxy for the obscuration level of accretion disks, this parameter was neither complete, nor very accurate in the case of ROSAT observations, such that it had to be dropped.
+From the X-ray catalogs, we only kept the X-ray fluxes and corresponding errors in the converted 0.5-2 keV band as as input to the ML-model.
+Whereas the hardness ratio and/or column density would have offered valuable information on the class of AGNs, both being a known proxy for the obscuration level of accretion disks, this parameter was neither complete, nor very accurate, in the case of ROSAT observations; thus, it had to be dropped.